Skatterbrainz/FudgePop/README.md

 Centrally manage Windows 10 computers using a local script which reads instructions from a remote XML control file.

   * Install, Upgrade and Remove Chocolatey Packages
   * Create, Delete and Empty Folders
   * Copy, Rename, Move or Delete Files
   * Start, Stop and Reconfigure Services
   * Add, Modify, Delete Shortcuts
   * Add, Modify Registry Keys and Values
   * Install or Remove Win32 Applications (on-prem sources or local)
   * Uninstall Local Apps (exe, msi)
   * Uninstall Appx Store Apps (Candy Crush, MineCraft, etc.)
   * Modify Folder and File Permissions
   * Install PowerShell modules
   * Force Windows Update Scan/Download/Install Cycle

 # Targeting

   * Target devices by specific name or via Collections, or both

+# Why 'FudgePop'?

+  * Because it started with Chocolatey, and a strange bet with a colleague over beer and coffee.
+  * I know that makes no sense at all, but it still tastes pretty darn good!

 # Installation

   1. Use the Install-Module cmdlet to install FudgePop: **Install-Module FudgePop**